Section 2: CO Approvals

 TxDIP Federal-Aid Projects

-COs on TxDIPs are categorized as either major or minor, as defined in the table below.
-Confirm verbal approval with written correspondence and retain in project files.
+.
+COs on TxDIP projects are categorized as either major or minor, as defined below

 - The cost of the contract >20% of the original cost or by >5% million (both positive and negative).